Alexander-499/city-country-river/README.md

 ## Release

 The game is still in early development and I don't know anything about servers and backend so it will still take a lot of time.
-I'm trying my best to get it done quickly
+I'm trying my best to get it done quickly. <br> Update 06/03/25: Setting up the server and database was very easy, but making the lobby system is really hard.

 ### Website URL
 I haven't even bought a domain yet, but I will.
 I will probably get a domain for me, and a sub-site of it will be the game.